Katzenbiber/osu_keypad/readme.md

 In quick succession:

-    #press all buttons on the keypad to enter bootloader
+    #press the side button quickly 5 times to enter bootloader
     sudo avrdude -p m32u4 -c avr109 -P /dev/ttyACM0 -U flash:w:proMicroPadNew.ino.leonardo.hex:i

 It might be necessary to change the tty or filename